dblanding/lidar-scan-map/omni-wheels.md

 ### Maintaining Cross-Track position within travel lane

-Let's say we want our omni-wheel car to travel in the positve Y direction (FWD) and we want it to stay centered in its travel lane.
+Let's say we want our omni-wheel car to travel forwrd (FWD) in the positve X direction and we want it to stay centered in its travel lane.
 Just like any car, it is neccesary to make subtle steering corrections in response to unintended cross-track deviations from its intended path.
 In the figure below, our car has been shown in a 'travel lane' traveling from left to right.

 ![car in lane](images/car_in_lane.png)